The Password Game: strategy & statistics

 Rule 35 (current time)

 Once you know about how long it'll take you to to complete all the previous rules, it helps to start such that you're likely to finish by 10:00 or 1:00.
-Or you could modify the time on your computer to be one of those times.
+Or you could set your computer's clock to one of those times.
 After you submit your password, copy it when it asks "is this your final password?" and paste it back in so you don't have to completely retype it.
 You may have to fix some of the formatting though.
 After that, you've beaten The Password Game!

 I put the Python scripts I wrote on GitHub; I'll link to individual scripts as I discuss them.
 The main libraries I used are: